Adamkadaban/CTFs/TryHackMe/Inclusion/README.md

 ```
 * We have a website on http
+* SSH is also open on port 22
 	* The site is running on linux

 # Exploitation
+* Here are two exploit paths:
+	* The last exploit path make some references to things I did in the first one
+## 1. Guessing file paths
 * Clicking on "View details" on the homepage, we can see a url: `http://10.10.245.246/article?name=hacking`
 	* This looks like it's rendering some kind of file
-	* We can test for LFI by doing some directory traversal to look for the `/etc/passwd` file, which is universal on linux
+	* We can test for LFI (Local File Inclusion) by doing some directory traversal to look for the `/etc/passwd` file, which is universal on linux
 	* `http://10.10.245.246/article?name=../../../../../../etc/passwd` gives use their `/etc/passwd` file
 ```
 root:x:0:0:root:/root:/bin/bash